niangxiu/GvimSetting/readme.md

 for the vimtex to run,
-first install latexmk from miktex then install activePerl
+first install latexmk from miktex then install strawberry Perl

 for the windows subsystem linux in Win 11, I need to update submodule under win command line through vpn.
 First connect to vpn.
-Use "start-ssh-agent" in cmd.
-Then git.
+1. copy the .ssh folder to C:/user/niang/.ssh
+2. In cmd:
+        start-ssh-agent
+        ssh-add C:/user/niang/.ssh/GitHubKey
+3. Then git push or pull or submodule update.